DanielSpravtsev/laravel-components-tailwindcss/README.md

 # laravel-components-tailwindcss
-Laravel components for TailwindCSS
+-- Laravel components for TailwindCSS
--Someday they will be uploaded
+-- Someday they will be uploaded